Kerem Gönlüm

-Kerem Gönlüm (born November 22, 1977) is a Turkish former professional basketball player for Sigortam.net İTÜ Basket of the Turkish Basketball League.
-In 2019 January, he started punditry on a local radio station.
-Gonlum served a one-year ban stemming from a positive doping test during the 2009 Turkish League final series.
+Kerem Gönlüm (born November 22, 1977) is a Turkish former professional basketball player.
+In January 2019, he started punditry on a local radio station.

 Professional career

 Betyween 2005 and 2014, Gönlüm played for Anadolu Efes.
 Gonlum served a one-year ban stemming from a positive doping test during the 2009 Turkish League final series.

 In June 2014, he signed a two-year deal with Galatasaray Liv Hospital.
 In July 2015, he left Galatasaray and signed with Pınar Karşıyaka.

 In July 2016, Gönlüm signed with Sakarya BB of the Turkish Basketball First League.
 On November 16, 2017, he parted ways with Sakarya and signed with Bahcesehir.

 On August 7, 2019, he signed with Sigortam.net İTÜ Basket of the Turkish Basketball League.
 After playing only 3 games, his contract was terminated by his club.

 National team

-Gönlüm was a member of the Turkish national team.
+Gönlüm was a member of the senior Turkish national team.
+He won a silver medal at the 2010 FIBA World Championship.